 Cefaclor powder for suspension must be mixed with water before use.
 This is usually

-Shake the bottle well and accurately measure the dose medicine measure.
+Shake the bottle well and accurately measure the dose using a medicine measure.

 If you need to take an antacid tablet for indigestion, take it at least one hour before